lukeforney/discord-messages-data-logger/README.md

-takes a messages folder from a discord data package.zip and puts it into an excel file, to look at all the cringe things that past you said, in order
+Takes a messages folder from a discord data package.zip and puts it into an excel file, to look at all the cringe things that past you said, in order

+This works on windows, I don't know about mac or linux.
+To use, you need to have a discord data package - you can request this data from discord by going to the discord app -> user settings -> privacy and safety -> request all of my data.
+This can take a while to arrive, but once it does, download and extract it to your computer.
+Now, download the logger.py file, move it into a new folder (name doesn't matter), then open logger.py with notepad/vscode/whatever text editor you use and replace path\to\your\messages\folder with the path to your messages folder.
+Once you have done that, open a cmd terminal, navigate to the folder where you downloaded logger.py, and run the command "pip install --upgrade pandas openpyxl".
+Once that has completed, run the command "python logger.py", and then wait until the code has completed.
+The excel file should appear in the same folder you put logger.py in.

-if excel gets mad at you and tells you they found a problem with some of the content, just press yes and it will work correctly
+If excel gets mad at you and tells you they found a problem with some of the content, just press yes and it will work correctly.